For

 in the USA as well, he took up the post of conductor of the Melbourne

-based Victorian Symphony Orchestra until 1960.
+based Victoria Symphony Orchestra until 1960.
 From 1961 till 1968 he

-was director of the Opera of Linz, and he was principal conductor
+was director of the Opera of Linz, and he was principal conductor of

-of the Linz Bruckner Orchestra from 1961 till 1974, while his
+the Linz Bruckner Orchestra from 1961 till 1974, while his wife, Dr.

-wife, Dr. Margarethe Wöss, was music director in Linz from
+Margarethe Wöss, was music director in Linz from 1963 until 1987,

-du Conservatoire de Paris, Seoul Philharmonic Orchestra, Bratislava
+in other countries: L'Orchestre du Conservatoire de Paris, Seoul Philharmonic

-Philharmonic Orchestra, Berlin Municipal Orchestra, Slovak Philharmonic
+Orchestra, Bratislava Philharmonic Orchestra, Berlin Municipal Orchestra,

-Orchestra, and many more.
+Slovak Philharmonic Orchestra, and many more.

 Kurt Wöss died in Dresden on December 4, 1987, when he was billed